How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Oregon?

-Oregon does not impose a statutory limit on security deposits.
-However, landlords must return the deposit within 31 days after the tenant moves out, minus any lawful deductions.
+Oregon does not impose a statutory cap on security deposits.
+Landlords must return the deposit within 31 days after move-out, minus lawful deductions.

 How much notice is required to terminate a lease in Oregon?

-For month-to-month tenancies in Oregon, landlords must provide Tenant: 30 days written notice (ORS § 90.427).
-Landlord: 30 days during first year; 60 days after first year with cause stated; 90 days for no-cause termination after 1+ year of tenancy (ORS § 90.427, as amended by SB 608 2019) notice and tenants must provide 30 days notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Oregon requires landlords to give Tenant: 30 days written notice (ORS § 90.427).
+Landlord: 30 days during first year; 60 days after first year with cause stated; 90 days for no-cause termination after 1+ year of tenancy (ORS § 90.427, as amended by SB 608 2019) notice and tenants to give 30 days notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Oregon Month-to-Month Rental Agreement?